Gain valuable hands-on experience through this service initiative in Antigua, Guatemala!

 Program Dates: May 22 – May 31, 2018

 Program Itinerary: Explore the 2017 Program!

 Course: CSD 341: Management of Pediatric Dysphagia in a Developing Country (1 credit).
 All confirmed students will be registered for their summer course by the Office of Global Studies.

 Dr. Colodny is an Associate Professor and Chair of the Department of Communication Sciences and Disorders.
 She has been a full-time professor since 1997 and is a member of the Dysphagia Research Society.
 Her research and clinical interests are in the areas of dysphagia, adult neurogenics, geriatrics and medical speech-language pathology.
 She has been the faculty director of this graduate-level AS-L/Global Studies course in Guatemala since 2008.

-Status: The applications for the Summer 2017 Guatemala program are now open!
-Click here for detailed instructions on how to submit your application.
+Status: The applications for the Summer 2018 Guatemala program are now open!
+Interested students must submit a Course Optiion Form to Dr. Colodny for approval.

 Site-specific pre-departure orientation: TBD